Office of Individual and Family Affairs (OIFA)

 OIFA supports individuals and their families in their recovery journey.
 Recovery-oriented care and recovery support systems help individuals with behavioral and substance use challenges to manage their conditions successfully.

-We believe that our members and their families have the right to be empowered by having their voices heard and being active participates in their care and the decisions being made regarding their health and well-being.
+We believe that our members and their families have the right to be empowered by having their voices heard and being active participants in their care and the decisions being made regarding their health and well-being.

 Meet the OIFA Team